dotcreek/phonegap-backbone-estimotes/README.md

 ~$ grunt phonegap # custom task for this phonegap project
 ~~~

-Files from /App/dist will be copied to /phonegap/www/ and
+Files from /App/dist will be copied to /phonegap/www/

 *BUT*, you should update your /phonegap/www/index.html to include what you need
 from /ponegap/www/